-IAS 19 distinguishes two categories of devices, each treated differently depending on the risk borne by the entity.
-When the entity is committed to paying a defined amount (expressed as a percentage of the beneficiary's annual salary, for example) to an external organisation, which ensures the payment of benefits according to the assets available for each the plan member, it is described to as a defined contribution plan.
-On the other hand, when the commitment consists for the entity in managing the financial assets financed by the collection of contributions from employees and to bear the cost of benefits itself or to guarantee the final amount subject to future events - it is qualified as a defined benefit plan.
-The same applies if the entity entrusts management of the collection of premiums and payment of benefits to an external organisation, but retains the risk arising from management of the assets and/or from future changes in the benefits.
+IAS 19 distinguishes between two categories of plans, each of which is treated differently depending on the risk borne by the company.
+When the company's commitment consists solely of paying a defined amount (expressed as a percentage of the beneficiary's annual salary, for example) to an external organisation, which ensures the payment of benefits according to the assets available to each participant in the plan, it is qualified as a defined contribution plan.
+On the other hand, when the commitment consists of the company managing the financial assets financed by the collection of contributions from employees and assuming the cost of the benefits itself - or guaranteeing the final amount subject to future contingencies - it is qualified as a defined benefit plan.
+The same applies if the company mandates an external body to manage the collection of contributions and the payment of benefits, but retains the risk associated with the management of the assets and/or the future development of benefits.